-Requires the development and presentation of a "real-world" business plan that may actually be implemented.
+Prepares students with the essential skills to develop a "real-world" business plan that may actually be implemented.
 Topics include planning, the development and screening of business ideas, preparation of a feasibility analysis, industry analysis, market analysis, the marketing plan, the management team, company structure, the operations plan, and financial projections.
 Students are required to make a formal presentation of their plan at the end of the course.
 This course serves as the capstone course for the Small Business Development Certificate.
 (3 lecture, 0 lab)

-BUA 111 Accounting I 3 Credits
+BUA 111 Accounting I